Inlay-class offshore patrol vessel

-The Inlay-class offshore patrol vessel is a class of offshore patrol vessel (OPV) operated by the Myanmar Navy.The lead ship of the class is UMS Inlay.
+The Inlay-class offshore patrol vessel is a class of offshore patrol vessel (OPV) operated by the Myanmar Navy.
+The lead ship of the class is UMS Inlay.
 UMS Inlay was built at Thanlyin Naval Dockyard near Yangon with the help of technical assistance and equipment provided by Singapore-based companies.
-Launched by late November 2015, Inlay had been very largely completed by April 2017.
+Launched in late November 2015, Inlay was commissioned in December 2017.
+Subsequently, Inma was commissioned in December 2021.

 Design

 The OPV is approximately 81 m long with a beam of about 12.5 m and is understood to displace at least 1,500 tons.
 It is powered by two diesel engines driving two propellers.
 The OPV is capable of operating a helicopter from its approximately 17.5 m-long flight deck and has a single hangar.
 A stern ramp is fitted for a rigid-hulled inflatable boat.
-The armament comprises manually operated 57 mm twin guns in a Type 66 or 76 gun mount on the forecastle as well as two manually-operated heavy machine guns atop the hangar deck.
+The armament comprises manually operated 57 mm twin guns in Type 66 or 76 gun mount on the forecastle as well as two manually-operated heavy machine guns atop the hangar deck.
 Sensors include two Furuno navigation radars.

 The Inlay will supplement the two remaining Danish-built Osprey-class OPVs in service.